rmvpaeme/cfRRBS_classifier/README.md

 1. Perform the deconvolution and obtain results for further downstream processing.
     - [meth_atlas by nloyfer](https://github.com/nloyfer/meth_atlas): `runMeth_atlas.py -h`
     - CelFIE: see snakemake pipeline at https://github.com/rmvpaeme/celfie/blob/master/celfiePipeline.snakefile
+1. (optional) By specifying the number of iterations in `runMeth_atlas.py` a confidence around the final tumor call can be obtained.
+    - If the number of iterations = 1 (default), replicates in the reference dataset (e.g. 20x normal tissue, 30x tumor tissue) are collapsed into 1 column for each tissue type and the mean/median is used for further deconvolution.
+    - If the number of iterations > 1, a beta distribution is fitted for every CpG/region.
+Replicates in the reference dataset are collapsed by random sampling from this beta distribution, so the reference dataset is slightly different in every itation.

 # Installation
 ## Dependencies